-- Did you have a sunburn or skin rash before you noticed your pigment loss?
+- Did you have a sunburn or skin rash before you noticed the patches?

-- Do the areas of pigment loss itch or cause any other symptoms?
+- Do the discolored patches itch or cause any other symptoms?

 - Have you ever had this type of change before?

-- Does anyone in your family have a history of vitiligo, autoimmune diseases or both?
+- Does anyone in your family have vitiligo, a thyroid condition or an autoimmune disease?

 What you can do in the meantime

-While you're waiting to see the doctor, limit your sun exposure and wear a broad-spectrum sunscreen with a sunburn protection factor (SPF) of at least 30.
-If you're feeling self-conscious about the changes in your skin, you can use cosmetics or sunless tanning products (self-tanners) to cover the depigmented areas.
+While you're waiting to see the doctor, limit your sun exposure and use a broad-spectrum sunscreen with an SPF of at least 30.
+If you're feeling self-conscious about the changes in your skin, use makeup or a self-tanning product to cover the affected areas.